ulfschneider/breakdown/README.md

 - CTRL+K CTRL+2 (Win) / CMD+K CMD+2 (Mac): to display the epic and story level
 - CTRL+K CTRL+3 (Win) / CMD+K CMD+3 (Mac): to display the epic, story and sub-task level

+Saving the editor contents with CTRL+S (Win) / CMD+S (Mac) will beautify your editor contents with correct spacing and indentation of lines.

 ### Push to JIRA

 Select then in the Packages menu **Breakdown / Push to JIRA** to create new issues inside of JIRA.
 First, in Atom you create one issue per line.
 Each new issue must contain at least the JIRA issuetype and the summary.
 To create a new epic, containing a new story which again contains a new sub-task, you would write in Atom: